About

 Kengchakaj (Gheng/chAH /kad)

-Kengchakaj is a Manhattan School of Music (MM) graduate, a Fulbright Scholarship recipient, and a Gold Award Lumen Prize winner.
-He is a Jerome Hill Artist Fellow, Lincoln Center Collider Fellow, and a Y11 NEW INC member.
+Kengchakaj is a Manhattan School of Music (MM) graduate, a Fulbright Scholar, and a Gold Award Lumen Prize winner.
+He is currently a Jerome Hill Artist Fellow.
+He was a Lincoln Center Collider Fellow(2024-2025), Eyebeam Democracy Machine Fellow(2024), Processing Foundation Fellow(2025), and a Y10 & Y11 NEW INC member(2023-2025).
 His projects have received development funds and support from the Jerome Foundation, the Lincoln Center, NEW INC, Queens Council on the Arts, City Artist Corps, Rhizome, Processing Foundation, CultureHub, Babycastles, Eyebeam, and Institute for Electronic Arts.
 He is one-half of elekhlekha อีเหละเขละขละ, a collaborative duo with interdisciplinary media artist, Nitcha Tothong.

 -> CV